freebsd/freebsd-src/docs/UsersManual.rst

      ...
      local_function(1);

--  clang does not support global register variables; this is unlikely to be implemented soon because it requires additional LLVM backend support.
 -  clang does not support static initialization of flexible array members.
 This appears to be a rarely used extension, but could be implemented pending user demand.